 When dealing with complex problems, consensus is often impossible as we are dealing with competing values, paradoxes, and multiple inter-related causal influences.
 Experts would often disagree, and be able to offer valid evidence that support these competing views.
 Here consensus and alignment are dangerously limiting: so we need to think about enabling coherence.
 This is key to being able to implement portfolios of safe-to-fail experiments where some may contradict others.
 Having a coherent sense of direction with clear boundaries to create “safety guardrails” allows us to maintain local diversity, implement potentially conflicting experiments and engage with the system with the common objective of learning and evolving together.
 If we acknowledge that we are playing an infinite game i.e. there are no winners or losers; we can experiment, learn and adapt together and hopefully shift the pattern to one that is more beneficial for all.

 One final note:

-Money and technology are hugely valuable resources: they are certaintly necessary but they are not sufficient.
+Money and technology are hugely valuable resources: they are certainly necessary but they are not sufficient.
 Simply throwing more money and/or more advanced technology at a problem will not make it go away.
-We need to fundamentally change our thinking paradigm and approach things in context-appropriate ways, otherwise we will never move the needle on these so-called wicked problems.
+We need to fundamentally change our thinking paradigm and approach things in context-appropriate ways, otherwise, we will never move the needle on these so-called wicked problems.